dcorns/es6-experiments/readme.md

 #es6-experiments
-A repo for exploring ecmascript 6
+A repo for exploring ECMAScript 6